kernel137/shavis/README.md

 After running the compiled executable by `./filename.out` or `.\filename.exe`, first, input the private key.
 Second choose your resolution, 16x16 is the lowest possible and is an exactly 1:1 ratio between pixel and binary.

-The gray option makes it so that instead of full black and white, the pixels are gray with a value difference between white and black pixels of 1, making it impossible to extract the information from a picture taken of that picture.
+The gray option makes it so that instead of full black and white, the pixels are gray with a value difference between white and black pixels of 1, making it impossible to extract the key from a picture taken of a screen displaying the image.